friedbrice/elm-teaching-tools/README.md

 Copyright 2020-present Daniel Brice.

 Licensed under the BSD 3-clause license.
-See _LICENSE_ for details.
+See the _LICENSE_ file in the project repository for details.